iltuoconsulenteit/DocCropper/README.md

 - Set up the environment
 - Automatically install Git if needed
 - Ask for optional license key
+- Let you choose the branch to install (main or the developer branch)
-- Launch the server or tray icon
+- Start the tray icon which launches the server

 You can pre-populate `settings.json` or override values using `.env` files in the `env/` folder.